 Working with the Report

-- The date range options are listed along the top of the page.
-Choose between 1 week, 1 month, 3 months, 6 months, 9 months, 12 months, all time, or a custom range by clicking on the corresponding option.
+- Clicking the “Range:” drop-down near the top of the Report will allow you to select the date range options.
+Choose between 1 week, 1 month, 3 months, 6 months, 9 months, 12 months, all time, or a custom range by clicking the corresponding option.

-- Beneath the date range options are the different types of workflows.
+- Beneath the drop-downs are the different types of Workflows.
 Choose from “Projects”, “Improvements”, “Tasks”, “Charts”, and “Incidents.”
-All workflows are displayed on the Report by default, but you can click any of the workflows to specify which workflows you want to include on the Report.
+All Workflows are displayed on the Report by default, but you can click any of the Workflows to specify which Workflows you want to include on the Report.

 NOTE: Incidents will only be available for organizations using the Incident Module.